fenago/docker-course/md/lab_4.md

 Introduction to Multi-Stage Dockerfiles
 =======================================

-**Multi-stage Dockerfiles** are a feature that allows for a single `Dockerfile` to contain multiple stages that can produce optimized Docker images.
-As we observed with the builder pattern in the previous section, the stages will usually include a builder state to build the executables from source code, and a runtime stage to run the executables.
-Multi-stage `Dockerfiles` will use multiple `FROM` directives within the `Dockerfile` for each stage, and each stage will start with a different base image.
-Only the essential files will be copied selectively from one stage to the other.
-Before multi-stage `Dockerfiles`, this was achieved with the builder pattern, as we discussed in the previous section.

 Multi-stage Docker builds allow us to create minimal-sized Docker images that are similar to the builder pattern but eliminate the problems associated with it.
 As we have seen in the previous example, the builder